deeppavlov/tdl/README.md

 ## Prerequisites:

 * Basic calculus / probability / linear algebra (matrix differentiation, SVD, eigenvalues, eigenvectors, Hessian, Markov's inequality)
+* Labs are given as jupyter notebooks
-* For labs we use Python; need familiriaty with numpy, pytorch, matplotlib
+* We use python3; need familiriaty with numpy, pytorch, matplotlib
 * Some experience in DL (not the first time of learning MNIST, familiarity with such words as BatchNorm, ResNet, Dropout)
 * Good, if you sometimes read fresh papers on DL research
-* Labs are possible to do on CPU, but it can take quite long to train (~1-2 days).
+* Labs are possible to do on CPU, but it can take quite a long time to train (~1-2 days).

 ## Grading: